Researching your military ancestors

-If necessary our staff can help you locate the following information: regimental number, rank, unit, place of enlistment, occupation, last NZ address, and the name and address of next-of-kin.
+If necessary, our staff can help you locate the following information: regimental number, rank, unit, place of enlistment, occupation, last NZ address, and the name and address of next-of-kin.
 Please note there is a research charge of $5.00 for this service.
-You will require this information when requesting a copy of a service personnel record.
+You will need this information when requesting a copy of a service personnel record.

 We also have available Nominal Rolls that list all the soldiers who embarked for Active Service overseas; Rolls of Honour and Medal Rolls.